Skip to main content

 Would you like to receive our newsletter or contact us for more information?
 Please email nyc@womenconnecting.org.

-Winter 2026 NYC Chapter Newsletter
+Spring 2026 NYC Chapter Newsletter

 What Does Retirement Really Mean?